sarahanjum12/Cat-Dog-Classification-/README.md

 The trained model is saved, and its capabilities are showcased by making predictions on new images, with the aid of Grad-CAM visualization.
 The heatmap of the image ,image of the heatmap on region of interest and original input is displayed.
+ The code effectively demonstrates preprocessing, model building, training, and prediction in deep learning.